 If you can’t find the information you’re looking for, you can apply for it by making an informal request.
 There is no application fee.
 A request may take up to 20 business days to process.
 Subject to any reasonable conditions, the information may be released informally.
 Decisions in relation to informal requests are not reviewable.

-If your request relates to development applications or planning information (approvals, plans, assessment reports, certificates etc.), please see here.
+If your request relates to development applications or planning information (approvals, plans, assessment reports, certificates etc.), please see our Open Access Information page.

 4. Access application (formal)